jarleven/CUDA-OpenCV/CUDA102-OpenCV420/README.md

 cuDNN v7.6.4 (September 27, 2019), for CUDA 10.0
 Tensorflow 2.0.0

-The system have one GTX 1060 GPU if you have another GPU you have to modify the script.
+The system have one GTX 1060 GPU if you have another GPU with another compute capability you have to modify the command below.
-TODO be more helpful on this part.
-Pass COMPUTE MODULE AS PARAMETER ?
+Link to the NVIDIA documentation for compute capability https://developer.nvidia.com/cuda-gpus

 ```

 ### To use the automatic script do the following.